Ravens’ Humphrey says he has virus; Packers also have 1 case

-Baltimore Ravens All-Pro cornerback Marlon Humphrey says he has tested positive for the coronavirus.
+Baltimore Ravens All-Pro cornerback Marlon Humphrey says he has the coronavirus, and several other NFL teams reported positive tests Monday, providing new concerns for a league trying to complete a season amid a pandemic.

+The Green Bay Packers reported that a player tested positive for COVID-19, and Arizona coach Kliff Kingsbury confirmed that two Cardinals tested positive over the weekend.

+In addition, the Browns conducted meetings remotely Monday after a player reported that he is experiencing “COVID-19-related” symptoms.

-In a post on Twitter, Humphrey wrote Monday: “I got the Rona hopefully I’ll be back healthy soon.”
+In a post on Twitter, Humphrey wrote: “I got the Rona hopefully I’ll be back healthy soon.”

 Humphrey missed practice last Wednesday with what the team described as an “illness” but returned Thursday and played in Sunday’s 28-24 loss to Pittsburgh.